Last updated 9 January 2019

 - the forms used to cancel the contract

 - the contract does not set out in full all the terms of the contract before the consumer signed the contract and specifically does not include:

 - the total amount to be paid or how the total amount would be calculated

 - details of the supplier and how to contact them

 - the contract in clearly printed, typed and transparent format

 - the consumer does not receive a copy of the contract immediately after it was signed

 - the consumer pays a deposit or the full price during the 10-day cooling-off period

-- the goods or services are supplied during the cooling-off period.
+- goods over the value of $500 or services are supplied during the cooling-off period.